smart-on-fhir/smart-health-links/docs/spec.md

 :::

 The following optional step may occur sometime after a SHLink is generated:
 * **Optional: Update Shared Files**.
 For some sharing scenarios, the Data Sharer MAY update the shared files from time to time (e.g., when new lab results arrive or new immunizations are performed).
-Updated verions SHALL be encrypted using the same key as the initial version.
+Updated versions SHALL be encrypted using the same key as the initial version.

 ###### Example SHLink Generation